The story is (so often) in the telling.

 We are always becoming…more …of something.

 It’s easy to see this self-improvement process as an evolution that happens in front of us – an aspiration that reaches forward toward the kind of human we’d like to be more of.
 But I think the way we make sense of past infractions plays a big hand in who we slowly (but certainly) become.
-By being less right – or less certain about the story we think is at play – we get to write a different one that may re-shape annoying pesky plot patterns we don’t much like.
+By being less right – or less certain about the story we think is at play – we get to write a different one that may re-shape pesky plot patterns we don’t much like.

 Imagine being able to rewrite tomorrow before it happens?